qazerito/filey.py/README.md

-# SimpleFileSorter
+#Filey
-SFS is a lightweight file sorting script for arch based distributions.
+Filey is an open-source file organiser for arch based distributions of Linux.

--
-It works by scanning through the /Downloads folder on your system and moving files based on file name extentions.
+#License
+Licenced under the GNU General Public License V3

+#Project status
+Being worked on as of 2022...